 *

 I wouldn’t be surprised if God made himself understandable to the demographics of the world by making himself relatable to their culture.
 The Buddhists and Atman, Taoism and their Tao, the Muslims have Mohammed and their laws.
 The African tribes.
 The Native Americans.
-The Big Guy moves in mysterious ways, the burning bush, the parting of the seas, Kanye’s rants.
+The big guy moves in mysterious ways, the burning bush, the immaculate conception, Maradona’s hand.

 Funny that the one guy who pitched up in Israel 2,000 years ago seems to play a part in them all.
 The Buddhists recognise Christ as the only other incarnation of God besides Buddha, the Indian mystics talk of Christ consciousness, the tribes of the Amazon described visions of the Virgin Mary with no knowledge of Catholicism, in Judaism and Islam he was a wandering prophet.